Painting - watercolours

 My painting news

-Delighted that one of my Portmeirion paintings has been selected for the Sunday Times Watercolour Competition 2017.
-It is at the Mall Galleries in September from 18th - 24th and then on tour until March.
+Delighted that one of my Portmeirion paintings was selected for the Sunday Times Watercolour Competition 2017.
+It was at the Mall Galleries in September from 18th - 24th and then on tour until March.

 You can see the painting by clicking on my Wordpress site link.
 And it's on the screen inside!

 I've set up a Facebook page - please take a look click: Facebook. ... and do visit our website to see more.

 The latest page has information about our stall at the Highgate fair in June.

 Watercolour is a wonderful medium.
 It's relatively inexpensive, it's easy to carry around (great in summer) and it is totally involving once you get hooked.
 But - and I am sure you enjoy a challenge - it isn't easy at first.
 Unlike oils or acrylics you can't easily make corrections or change your mind much as the painting progresses.
 However, if you practise, I promise that you'll never be bored and you will produce something you can be really proud of.
 It may take a while until you become as skilled as some of our more famous watercolourists but you will certainly become skilled at looking at the world around you and enjoying what you see.

 Whether you are a beginner or someone returning to art now you have more time, the best way to develop your interest is to join a local class or art group.
 Day time classes cater for all age groups and you are unlikely to be the oldest in the class.
 Or you might prefer an evening class at somewhere such as the City Lit in central London.
 By joining a class you will be able to learn about what materials to buy to get you started - and, best of all - you'll meet fellow artists and have fun!